List of Important Days in June

 • This year Olympians, athletes and fans all over the globe will come together to be active in the world’s largest 24-hour digital workout.

-• This year the day will be celebrated under the theme #StayStrong #StayActive and #StayHealthy!
+• In 2020, the day was celebrated under the theme #StayStrong #StayActive and #StayHealthy!

-19. International Day against Drug Abuse and Illicit Trafficking: 26 June
+19. International Day against Drug Abuse and Illicit Trafficking 2023: 26 June

 • International Day against Drug Abuse and Illicit Trafficking is observed every year on 26 June to strengthen the actions and cooperation in achieving an international society free of drug abuse.